-I’ve been think a lot on the topic of guilt, as a local MOPS group requested for me to speak on this topic.
+I’ve been thinking a lot on the topic of guilt, as a local MOPS group requested for me to speak on this topic.
 While I was quick to say yes, as I’ve dealt with my fair share of mommy guilt, I wasn’t at all sure how the message will shape up.
 Well, after weeks spent seeking God about the matter and more than a few opportunities to wrestle through waves of guilt — and not just mommy guilt — I’ve settled on a fresh understand on what to do about guilt.

 The fact is, those guilty feelings we all face are either a result of condemnation spewed on us by the enemy or godly conviction that comes from the Holy Spirit who desires to lead us into right living (Romans 8:1, John 14:26, John 16:7-8 NLT).

 Conviction is the Lord’s way of gently and purposefully showing us what needs to change in our hearts and habits in order to glorify Him.